 2) Delete old reports data

-If your Mysql database space is limited, you can also Delete old reports in Piwik > Settings > Privacy.
+If your Mysql database space is limited, you can also Delete old reports in Piwik > Administration > Privacy.
 You can choose to keep daily, weekly, monthly and / or yearly data.
 We recommend keeping monthly and yearly data as an interesting dataset.

 If you enable any of the 2 features to delete old data, the Database estimate size will refresh and give you an idea how much space you would save using the feature.
 If you cannot wait for the next automatic tasks schedule, you can also force the purge by clicking on ‘Purge Now’.

 I would like to import an existing Users database (login, password, emails) in Piwik, but the usernames and passwords are more permissive than what Piwik allows.
 How do I disable the checks on the Logins & Passwords?

 When you automatically import your existing userbase in Piwik using the UsersManager API, you might want to disable the check of minimum length and valid characters for the User’s login and password.